Trump plows toward trade war with Europe amid China standoff

 Trump wants Russia back in G7Aug.
 23, 201901:34

-Even before leaving for the gathering, Trump's usual diplomatic pattern of alienating friends and ingratiating himself to adversaries was already on display.
+Even before leaving for the gathering, Trump's usual diplomatic pattern of alienating friends and ingratiating himself with adversaries was already on display.

-The topic of Russia rejoining the group, which may come up at the meeting, is an issue the U.S. and French have already discussed, said a senior administration official.
+The topic of Russia rejoining the group, which may come up at the meeting, is an issue the United States and France have already discussed, a senior administration official said.
 But the official noted that Russia hasn’t asked yet to rejoin, something that would need to happen before the group took a vote.

 And ahead of the meeting, Trump revived his attacks on Europe.
-At a campaign rally in New Hampshire last week he called out German Chancellor Angela Merkel and accused the European countries of “killing us on trade.”
-At a fundraiser last week in the Hamptons, he suggested that he may put a 100 percent tariff on French wine, according to a Bloomberg report.
+At a campaign rally in New Hampshire last week, he called out German Chancellor Angela Merkel and accused the European countries of “killing us on trade.”
+At a fundraiser last week in the Hamptons, New York, he suggested that he may put a 100 percent tariff on French wine, according to a Bloomberg report.

-But at home there is already growing anxiety inside the White House that Trump’s trade war with China threatens to draw the U.S. economy into a recession.
-Trump spent the week shooting down predictions by economists that the U.S. is heading to a recession.
-But despite his public reassurances on the economy and resolve on China, inside the White House there was growing acknowledgement that the U.S. needs to settle the standoff with China before it takes a bigger toll on the economy.
+But at home, there is already growing anxiety inside the White House that Trump’s trade war with China threatens to draw the U.S. economy into a recession.
+Trump spent the week shooting down predictions by economists that the United States is heading to a recession.
+But despite his public reassurances on the economy and resolve on China, inside the White House there was growing acknowledgment that the U.S. needs to settle the standoff with China before it takes a bigger toll on the economy.

 Trump said last week he would delay $156 billion in tariffs because he didn’t want to hurt U.S. consumers during the holiday shopping season, while allowing an additional $100 billion in tariffs to go forward next month.
 He has also put off making a decision on whether to grant Chinese technology giant Huawei Technologies, which he has described as a national security risk, a 90-day extension to buy parts from its U.S. suppliers.

-Anticipating Trump’s antagonism, French President Emmanuel Macron said the gathering wouldn’t bother attempting to have the group sign a joint statement on climate change.
+Anticipating Trump’s antagonism, Macron said the gathering wouldn’t bother attempting to have the group sign a joint statement on climate change.
 “Trump won’t agree, it’s pointless,” he said at a press conference ahead of the meeting.

 There will be one session of the meeting focused on climate change and the environment.
 A senior administration official told reporters that Trump will emphasize how the U.S. has had a reduction in carbon emissions since 2005 even though a study found emissions have risen under Trump’s presidency.
 Trump will argue that the U.S. has a “winning record” on the environment, but that environmental protections shouldn’t come at the cost of economic growth, the official said.